 A state licensing plan should include a method to facilitate prompt retesting of applicants who have failed a test.
 The "non-passing" notice should break scores out by each subject area.
-If the candidate requests to make another attempt, an examination should be made available within a reasonable time period.
+If the candidate requests to make another attempt, an examination should be made available within a reasonable time-period.

-Producer Exam Content and Testing Administration Recommended Best Practices for State Insurance
+Producer Exam Content and Testing Administration: Recommended Best Practices for State Insurance Regulators

-- States should use accepted psychometric methods, including job analysis, to determine if the examination content falls within the content domain that a minimally competent candidate of that specific line of authority tested would be expected to know. - States should set passing scores-cut scores-and difficulty level using psychometric methods and appropriate SMEs based on what an entry-level_producer licensee needs to know. - States are encouraged to move to one-part exams to allow for more success among candidates without jeopardizing consumer protections. - States should require the test vendor, or other entity responsible for test development, to document the process for ensuring quality control and validity of the examination, including psychometric review and editing and analysis of item bias or cultural and gender sensitivity. - To allow for meaningful comparison, all jurisdictions should define first-time pass rate as the percentage of candidates who pass the whole test the first time. - At least annually, reports regarding exam pass rates, candidate demographics when collected, and number of exams administered should be made available to the public.
-Reports should include first-time pass success and average scoring by subject area.
-Whenever possible, the reports should be available by education provider and provided to them.
+- States should use accepted psychometric methods, including job analysis, to determine if whether the examination content falls within the content domain that a minimally competent candidate of that specific line of authority tested would be expected to know. - States should set passing scores-cut scores-and difficulty level using psychometric methods and input from appropriate SMEs based to determine on what an entry-level producer needs to know. - States are encouraged to move to one-part exams to allow for more greater success among candidates without jeopardizing consumer protections. - States should require the test vendor, or other entity responsible for test development, to document the process for ensuring quality control and validity of the examination, including psychometric review and editing and analysis of item bias or cultural and gender sensitivity. - To allow for meaningful comparison, all jurisdictions should define first-time pass rate as the percentage of candidates who pass the whole test the first time. - At least annually, reports regarding exam pass rates, candidate demographics when collected, and number of exams administered should be made available to the public.
+Reports should include first -time pass success and average scoring by subject area.
+Whenever possible, the such reports should be available to the public by the education provider and provided to them.